 Many of us run errands, commute to work, shuttle kids to activities or otherwise drive around every day.
-But now, there is a way to turn doing those tasks into more money by picking up and dropping off packages for people along the way?
+But now, there is a way to turn doing those tasks into more money by picking up and dropping off packages for people along the way.

-The peer-to-peer economy enables you to generate some extra cash by doing just that.
-Specifically, a growing class of package delivery services makes this possible– in a system similar to that of ride-sharing services like Uber and Lyft.
+A growing class of package-delivery services makes this possible — in a system similar to that of ride-sharing services like Uber and Lyft.

 How it works

 One of the newer package-delivery services is called Roadie.
 Packages delivered through Roadie don’t have to be boxed up as they would if sent via FedEx, UPS or the U.S. Postal Service.
-Basically, if you want a book delivered, you can hand the Roadie driver the book.
+Basically, if you want a book delivered, you hand the Roadie driver the book.

 Senders simply sign in with Roadie and create a Gig — that is, request a delivery.